 Everyone is welcome at ACU.
-We're inclusive and supportive of everyone, every day, and our students feel it - giving us five stars for overall experience, learner engagement, skills development and full-time employment.
+We're inclusive and supportive of everyone, every day, and our students feel it - giving us five stars for overall experience, learner engagement and skills development.

 We'll get to know you, and we will make sure you get the most out of your uni experience.